dimitri/pgloader/pgloader.1.md

         do so would prevent the primary keys to be created again in PostgreSQL where the index names must be unique per schema.

+      - *drop schema*

+        When this option is listed, pgloader drops the target schema in the target PostgreSQL database before creating it again and all the objects it contains.
+The default behavior doesn't drop the target schemas.

       - *foreign keys*

 	    When this option is listed, pgloader gets the definitions of all the